Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Meaning:

-To be moved from one place or situation to another, usually in a chaotic or disorganized manner.
+To be moved from one place or situation to another in a disorganized or chaotic manner.

 Usage: